“Are there any questions?”

 It was clear she had the whole class’s attention.

-“It is believed that before the First Great Ninja War, the source of all Kekkai Genkai came from a mysterious artifact, a stone of some sort.
+“It is believed that before the First Great Ninja War, the original source of all Kekkai Genkai was a mysterious artifact, a stone of some sort.
 This stone was guarded by a powerful religion here in the Land of Wind.
 Shortly after the first countries were formed, the religion’s temple, where the stone was kept, was attacked by an invading country, and the stone was destroyed.”

 “So, new Kekkai Genkai is impossible?”